-Net profit from a bright-line sale is generally included in Box 8B.
-Only include in Box 10 the net profit from a bright-line sale excluded at Question 8, for example the bright-line sale of a mixed-use asset.
-Do not include any net loss from a bright-line sale.
+Net profit from the sale of a property taxable under the brightline test is included in Box 8B.
+The only exception is the sale of a mixed-use asset that is taxable under the bright-line test, include this in Box 10 instead.
+Do not include any net loss from the sale of a property taxable under the bright-line test.

 For more information on the land sale rules, go to ird.govt. nz/buying-selling or read our guide Tax and your property transactions - IR361.
 You can find our forms and guides at ird.govt.nz/forms-guides